alexey-kadyrov/hybridportbridge/README.md

 * DocaLabs.HybridPortBridge.ClientAgent.WindowsService targeting .Net v4.72
 * DocaLabs.HybridPortBridge.ServiceAgent.WindowsService targeting .Net v4.72

+The Windows Service executables are both a console app and a Windows Service.
+By default they start as a Windows service, you can force console-mode with the –-console command line option.

 ### Service Agent

-The DocaLabs.HybridPortBridge.ServiceAgent.WindowsService executables file is both a console app and a Windows Service.
-By default it starts as a Windows service, you can force console-mode with the –-console command line option.

 The appsettings.json file on the Service Side specifies what Service Bus Relay entities it must listen to.
 The ports and host names which you want to project a configured in